 If Lanez is convicted as charged, he could get up to 22 years and eight months in state prison.

 Recent developments indicate that the case is moving forward.
 During the preliminary hearing on December 14, 2021, prosecutors called a police officer and a detective to testify about evidence they had gathered during the investigation.
-Attorney for Lanez, Shawn Holley, asked for the case to be thrown out due to “insufficient evidence.”
+The attorney for Lanez, Shawn Holley, asked for the case to be thrown out due to “insufficient evidence.”
 The judge denied Holley’s request.

 Did Tory Lanez’s Rolling Loud appearance violate the protective order?